Law Enforcement Detachments: Selection and training

-A competitive candidate should have attended Boarding Officer (BO) school or, at a minimum, Boarding Team Member (BTM) school and have a wealth of Coast Guard maritime law enforcement experience.
-LEDETs will generally seek candidates with diverse professional experiences to make the teams well-rounded and able to solve problems on the spot.
+A competitive candidate should have attended Boarding Officer (BO) school or, at a minimum, Boarding Team Member (BTM) school and have prior Coast Guard maritime law enforcement experience.

 During selection, candidates can expect to undergo 8 weeks of indoctrination or, Green Team, where they are tested mentally and physically through tasks such as water survival, drug and counter drug interdiction, East pacific and Caribbean geography, drug law as well as dive deeper into maritime law.
 Upon graduation from Green Team, members are assigned to a LEDET.
 After being selected, LEDET members will prepare and train within their unit for the Tactical Operations Course (TOC) held at the Special Missions Training Center.
 This 12 week course delivers maritime interdiction common tactical skills and advanced tactical marksmanship to prepare personnel for high risk response mission operations.

 Following TOC, LEDET trainees will attend the Boarding Officer Course at the Maritime Law Enforcement Academy.
 The Boarding Officer Course (BOC) is offered to U.S. Coast Guard personnel and foreign naval officers.
 The purpose of the BOC is to prepare Boarding Officers for the arduous duties associated with enforcing laws and treaties at sea.
 Graduates of BOC possess the skills and knowledge necessary to lead a Coast Guard boarding team in the enforcement of U.S. laws and regulations in a safe and professional manner.

 In unit training consists of vertical insertion, hook and climb, and various other squad and team level assaults.
 Select members of the 12 man LEDETs will continue to receive more specialized training as medics, communications specialists, breaching specialists, precision marksmen, or language specialists.
 Training in the unit takes 18 months, graduation from TOC and certification as a Boarding Officer before a candidate is awarded the Tactical Law Enforcement Badge.